-A closer look at the factors fanning the potentials of IT outsourcing
+A closer look at the factors fanning the potentials of IT outsourcing in India.

 1. India's human resources